astridhillerblin/SFRes/README.md

 E) From the files generated in D), finally the mean and standard deviation values are computed for the observables and stored in res_meanstd.dat (incoherent) and resinterf_meanstd.dat (coherent).

-Each generated file is a table of observables vs the proton-virtual-photon center-of-mass energy W (or vs Q^2 in the case of the truncated moments).
+Each generated file is a table of observables vs the proton-virtual-photon center-of-mass energy $W$ (or vs $Q^2$ in the case of the truncated moments).
 Please refer to the README file in the Output/ folder for further explanation of these tables.

 ## Python code
 ### Simple visualization, but no uncertainty propagation